Non-Executive Directors (Independent): Ronnie Stein (Chairman), Dave Robins (Deputy), Randall Titus, Viola Manuel, Brad

-Governance is provided through a Board consisting of eight independent non-executive directors, four executive directors, two appointed non-executive directors and a pro bono company secretary.
+Governance is provided through a Board consisting of a maximum of eight independent non-executive directors, four executive directors, two appointed non-executive directors and a pro bono company secretary.
 The Annual General Meeting (AGM) of members is responsible for electing Board members and approving formal resolutions that guide the Company.
 The Board elects the Chairman annually with the current Chairman being Ronnie Stein.
 The Board maintains close oversight over the activities of the company through scheduled meetings of the Board and its committees.

 Formal Board committees are maintained for the following functions: Risk, Human Capital, Investment, Operations and Audit.
 These committees meet quarterly and formal minutes are recorded for each meeting and reported on at each full Board meeting.
 The Board meets

 The executive management team consists of a CEO and three executive managers, responsible for Operations, Fundraising and Marketing and Financial Management respectively.
 The executive managers are responsible for employing and managing the staff required to competently execute the business of each department.
 The Board approves the annual budget presented by management and provides the necessary authority for expenditure.
 Expenditure outside of the approved budget must be approved by the Board at a full Board meeting.

 The roles of Chairman of the Board and Chief Executive Officer are separate to ensure that management and governance functions are managed independently and that control of the company is vested primarily through the members in AGM, the Board and the executive.
 This ensures that no single individual exercises unfettered powers of decision-making but that the executive has very clear mandates and exercises management within the guidance of a framework and clear plans.

 The directors participate in Board committees and all meetings are recorded and actioned against minutes monitored.
 The committees hold the executive to account to ensure that management complies with all legislation, regulation and policies.
 The governance structures strive to

 The NSRI rotates directors in a three-year cycle and retiring directors are re-elected or replaced by resolution at an AGM of the members of the NSRI.